-Inserting this expression for $I(w) $ into the recursive definition of the coefficients of the Taylor series of $I(w)$, one sees that the coefficients $c_0, \dots , c_{2n}$ equal the corresponding coefficients of the Taylor series of $\bar{I} (w)$.
-Alternatively:
+Inserting this expression for $I(w) $ into the recursive definition of the coefficients of the Taylor series of $I(w)$, it is seen that the coefficients $c_0, \dots , c_{2n}$ equal the corresponding coefficients of the Taylor series of $\bar{I} (w)$.